 |Tickets on Sale||To be announced|

 |Directions||The ballpark is best accessed from the outer loop of Phoenix highways and freeways.
 From Hwy.
 101 (Agua Fria Freeway), take Bell Road and go east to 83rd Avenue.
 Go south (to the right) and the sports complex will be to the left.
 It’s well-marked and you’ll see the place from the freeway.|

 Seattle Mariners Spring Training: Party in Peoria

-Is this the best spring-training facility in the Cactus League?
-Cubs fans may make a compelling case for HoHoKam being more beloved than Peoria Stadium, but only Scottsdale Stadium comes close to offering as complete package for a fan as found in Peoria Stadium.
-Between a convenient location, a circuslike atmosphere and a boatload of local amenities, Peoria Stadium is a must visit for anyone attending Cactus League spring training.
-Best of all, the Seattle Mariners and the San Diego Padres share the ballpark, so a visit to Peoria -- a suburb of Phoenix -- during any point in spring training will undoubtedly find a game going on, with tickets available for most dates.
+Peoria Stadium is considered by many to be among the best ballparks in the Cactus League, despite being one of the oldest these days.
+The Seattle Mariners and the San Diego Padres share the ballpark, so a visit to Peoria – a suburb of Phoenix – during any point in spring training will undoubtedly find a game going on, with tickets available for most dates.

 Spring Training History

 The Seattle Mariners have trained in Arizona since their American League inception in 1977: from 1977 to 1993 the team trained in Tempe, while in 1994 the team moved to the new ballpark in Peoria.